ISISComputingGroup/ibex_developers_manual/Galils-Under-SECI.md

 - BDST (the backlash distance) likely needs to be set to whichever of the forward and backward backlashes are set.
 (Again there is a concern over sign, but just using whichever is propagated with the sign it has should be a reasonable start.)
 If neither are set, this value should be 0.
 If both are set, there is something very wrong with that stage, and it should be flagged, but as a default the backward backlash could be used.
 - Sign thoughts: We think the sign in IBEX is opposite to the sign in SECI.
 The reasoning is easiest to see with a positive axis pointing up.
 Here the corrected movement we want is when it is going down, -ve direction, we want it to go past the set point and come back.
 To achieve this in SECI you need to add a -ve value to the backwards backlash (backlash is added to the setpoint).
 To achieve this in IBEX you must add a +ve backlash distance (in IBEX it is taken off the setpoint).

+Auto On/Off
+- This relates to the De-energise setting, it is also worth noting that when this is set to false then the motor off deadband has to be set to -1.